-If there isn't a written agreement, an employer can fire someone at any time for no reason.
-An employer may not fire or discriminate against someone based on race, sex, color, religion, citizenship, marital status, sexual orientation, handicap, disability, arrest, or conviction record (unless the charge is substantially related to your job), or any other classification protected by state or federal law.
+If there isn't a written agreement, an employer can fire someone at any time, for any reason, or for no reason at all, provided that such reason is not contrary to law.
+An employer generally may not fire or discriminate against someone based age, race, creed, color, disability, marital status, sex, national origin, ancestry, arrest record, conviction record, military service, use or nonuse of lawful products off the employer's premises during nonworking hours, or declining to attend a meeting or to participate in any communication about religious matters or political matters, or any other classification protected by state or federal law.
 If you have a written employment contract, your contract may provide additional protections from termination.